woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 In case the report shows "no data", please reimport historical data by following the guide on [here](https://docs.woocommerce.com/document/woocommerce-analytics/#analytics-settings__import-historical-data)

-### Update WC Payments plugin copy #6734

-1. Install WooCommerce with WooCommerce Payments
-2. Clone this branch and run npm start (only needed if you are using dev version)
-3. Navigate to WooCommerce -> Home and observe the copy change.

 ### Check active plugins before getting the PayPal onboarding status #6625

 -   Go to the WooCommerce home page